ziord/ltfojr/benches/README.md

 - `ojs`: Original JavaScript.
 This refers to the original JavaScript implementation code

-- `pts`: Patched TypeScript: This refers to the original JavaScript code compiled by patched `tsc` (`optimizeWithTypes=true`) from the TypeScript port of the original JavaScript code
+- `pts`: Patched TypeScript: This refers to the JavaScript code compiled by patched `tsc` (`optimizeWithTypes=true`) from the TypeScript port of the original JavaScript code

 All tests are from the JetStream 2.1 test suite: https://browserbench.org/JetStream/in-depth.html